-- 10.26 In accordance with para 59 of the NPPF planning obligations should only be sought where they meet the following three tests: - necessary to make the development acceptable in planning terms; - directly related to the development; and - fairly and reasonably related in scale and kind to the development.
+- 10.26 In all cases planning obligations are sought across the entire masterplan site (2018/92934 and 2018/92935) in order to comply with policy PLP5 of the PDLP.
+In accordance with para 59 of the NPPF planning obligations should only be sought where they meet the following three tests: - necessary to make the development acceptable in planning terms; - directly related to the development; and - fairly and reasonably related in scale and kind to the development.